Quick answer: are AI detectors unreliable because of false positives?

 What types of writing trigger AI detector false positives?

-High-risk writing types include: academic writing in formal registers, medical/legal/scientific documentation, writing by non-native English speakers, short-form texts under 300 words, heavily edited or proofread work, and instructional content designed for clarity.
-UCLA's Humtech center found technical and scientific writing has 2–4x higher false positive rates than creative writing across major detectors.
+High-risk writing types include academic writing in formal registers, medical/legal/scientific documentation, writing by non-native English speakers, short-form texts, heavily edited or proofread work, and instructional content designed for clarity.
+These formats can be clear, predictable, and vocabulary-controlled for legitimate human reasons.

 Have universities stopped using AI detectors because of false positives?